Mysterious Island – Nagarjuna Sagar Backwaters, Telangana

 - Do not use light in open as this attracts insects and might become a major challenge

-- Ensure you wear full sleeves and comfortable clothing so as to be safe from mosquito bites
+- Wear full sleeves and comfortable clothing so as to be safe from mosquito bites

-And finally, enjoy the delays, the weather, the location and do capture a few memories to take back.
+And finally, enjoy the delays, the weather, the location while capturing a few memories to take back.

 Do read my blog and if you find it interesting, do like it on social media which would be a major motivation for a blogger.